德州儀器 (TXN) 2024 Q1 法說會逐字稿

 Joseph Lawrence Moore - Executive Director

 • Yes.
-Yes, in terms of the embedded business, I know you've had a number of kind of vertical markets that you deemphasized and things like that with kind of a focus on more of a core kind of catalog strategy in that business.
+Yes, in terms of the Embedded business, I know you've had a number of kind of vertical markets that you deemphasized and things like that with kind of a focus on more of a core kind of catalog strategy in that business.
 Where are you in that?
-Do you expect that you would -- that your embedded business would sort of track the broader microcontroller business?
+Do you expect that you would -- that your Embedded business would sort of track the broader microcontroller business?
 Or just how do you think about the transitions that are happening there?

 • Dave Pahl - Head of IR & VP